 Dr. Deisseroth is also the D.H.
-Chen Professor of Bioengineering and of Psychiatry at Stanford University.
+Chen Professor of Bioengineering and of Psychiatry and Behavioral Sciences at Stanford University.
 He was an HHMI early career scientist from 2009 to 2014.

 “If you asked 100 psychiatrists if we know enough about the brain to devise truly specific treatments,” says Karl Deisseroth, “all 100 would probably say no.” That’s why Deisseroth, a practicing psychiatrist himself, is working to elucidate the detailed form and function of the brain’s neural circuitry.

-Starting his own lab at Stanford University in 2004, Deisseroth decided to tackle a high-risk project.
-Scientists knew that some algae make a protein that opens a gate in cell membranes when the protein absorbs light.
-Deisseroth wanted to try slipping the gene for that light-sensitive protein into specific neurons and then use the gate-opening properties to stimulate or inhibit neurons with millisecond-quick flashes of light delivered through hair-thin optical fibers.
+When he started his lab at Stanford University, in 2004, Deisseroth launched a high-risk project.
+Some algae make a protein that opens a gate in cell membranes when the protein absorbs light.
+Deisseroth thought that by slipping the gene for that kind of protein into specific neurons, he could use these gate-opening properties to stimulate or inhibit neurons with flashes of light.

-Deisseroth’s primary goal is to help the research community understand as much as possible about key principles of brain circuitry.
-Perhaps along the way, such knowledge might be harnessed to create better treatments for brain disorders.
+Deisseroth’s primary goal is to help the research community understand as much as possible about basic principles of brain circuitry.
+Secondarily, that knowledge might eventually be harnessed to create better treatments for brain disorders.
 “The brain is a complicated place, and will take a long time to sort out,” he says.
-“But in the last four years, the increment in understanding has been thrilling.”
+“But in the last four years, the revolution in understanding has been thrilling.”